mightymeld/mightymeld-tailwind-sample/README.md

 with Npm

-1. Type `npm` to install dependencies.
+1. Type `npm install` to install dependencies.

 2. Run `npm run dev`, the app should then appear in a browser tab on [localhost:5173](localhost:5173)